 Social Security Disability for Bell's Palsy

-Bell's Palsy is a condition that affects the nerves in the face.
-Because of damaged nerves, the facial muscles are unable to function properly, which can cause facial drooping, excessive tearing of the eyes, changes in the ability to taste, facial pain, and facial numbness.
-Bell's Palsy usually appears quickly (sometimes overnight), but resolves completely in several months
+Bell's palsy is a condition that affects the nerves in the face.
+Because of damaged nerves, the facial muscles are unable to function properly, which can cause facial drooping, excessive tearing of the eyes, changes in the ability to taste, and facial or jaw pain.

-To decide if you are eligible for disability, the Social Security Administration (SSA) will first look at the severity of your medical condition.
+To decide if you're eligible for disability, Social Security will first look at the severity of your medical condition.
 The basic requirement for disability is that your condition is so severe that it prevents you from working at the substantial gainful activity level, or SGA (generally defined as earning about $1,500 a month from working), for at least 12 consecutive months.
-The primary reason it will be hard to get disability for Bell's Palsy is that, for most people, Bell's Palsy symptoms are temporary and so the duration requirement cannot be met.

-Does My Bell's Palsy Meet a Listing?
+Does My Bell's Palsy Meet a Disability Listing?

 Can I Still Win Even Though My Bell's Palsy Doesn't Meet a Listing?